Head of Research Health Care Practice

 Kawa Whakaruruhau Komiti

-Reviewer Journal of Child Health, Contemporary Nurse, Breastfeeding Medicine, Neonatal, Paediatric and Child Health Nursing Journal
+Journal of Child Health; Contemporary Nurse; Breastfeeding Medicine; and Child Health Nursing Journal

-Her current research focuses on health care ethics, research with children, and children’s voices in health care and health design.
-Alongside teaching and research in child health at the university, Tineke also works as Research Fellow at Starship Children’s Health Service and is part of the Design for Health and Wellbeing collaboration with Auckland District Health Board.
-Current student supervisions include Masters and PhD students in the areas of child health, ethics, design and qualitative research (hermeneutic phenomenology, narrative, discourse analysis, intersectionality and photo voice).
+Her current research focuses on health care ethics in child health and humanitarian practice; children and youth voices in health care and health design; maternal/child health and sexual health in developing contexts.
+Alongside teaching and research in child health at the university, Tineke works as Research Fellow at Starship Children’s Health Service.
+She is also part of the Design for Health and Wellbeing Lab collaboration with Auckland District Health Board.
+Current student supervisions include Masters and PhD students in the areas of child health, ethics, health care design, humanitarian practice, sexual health and qualitative research (hermeneutic phenomenology, narrative, discourse analysis, intersectionality, art based methods and photo voice).

 Children in Context (postgraduate)